Surf and Turf for Two is an elegant, decadent dish that WOWS. I'll break down the seasoning, sauce, and timing for you!

 Overhead photo of a plate of surf and turf for 2

-Surf and turf is the delicious combo of surf – ie seafood – and turf – ie beef.
-It’s special and elegant and oooo such a treat!
-My recipe for Surf and Turf for Two makes just enough for, you guessed it, two people to help celebrate any special occasion.
+Surf and turf is the delicious combo of surf (ie seafood) and turf (ie beef).
+It’s special, elegant and SUCH a treat!
+My recipe for Surf and Turf for Two makes just enough for two people to help celebrate any special occasion.

 seared scallops sliced in half on a plate